 KDVA's Veterans Programs Division offers a wide variety of programs to veterans of the Commonwealth.
-The Division consists of the Homeless Veterans Program (HVP), the Women's Veterans Program (WVP), and KyVETS-a work force resource program for veterans seeking employment in the Commonwealth.
+The Division consists of the Homeless Veterans Program (HVP), the Women's Veterans Program (WVP), and Kentucky Veterans Employment, Training and Support Services (KyVETS).
+"State Programs" is led by Director William "Bill" Nelson, CDR (Ret), USN.